jambonrose/roman-numerals/README.rst

 You can run the tests directly with `python setup.py test`.
 Alternatively, you could install the package with `pip install -e .` or `python setup.py develop` and then run tests with `py.test`.

+To run linters, checkers, and tests on multiple Python versions, simply invoke `tox`.